Setting up and Using the Build System

-This chapter explains the steps necessary to setup and use the Yocto-based build system in order to generate BSP images for Kontron hardware.
+This chapter explains the steps necessary to download (clone) a copy of the Yocto-based BSP for Kontron Electronics i.MX6 Boards.
 After setting up the system you can start a build and get a bootloader, kernel image and root filesystem to run on your target hardware.

 Please note that Kontron Electronics might also provide you with a pre-configured virtual machine image.
 If you use this, the build system is already installed and you can immediately start to build an image for your target device.

 Ubuntu 16.04 LTS 64-bit is used as reference OS for the development PC.